creekorful/go-gallery/README.md

 ## Usage

 ```
-$ ./go-gallery -photos-dir ~/Photos -output-dir /var/www/photos.example.org -config-file config.yaml
+$ ./go-gallery -c config.yaml ~/Photos
 ```

-Where `-photos-dir` is the directory where the images are stored (*.jpg, *.jpeg), `-output-dir` is the directory where the static website will be copied and `-config-file` is the path to the configuration file.
+Where `~Photos` is the directory where the images are stored (*.jpg, *.jpeg).

+The software will generate a bunch of .html and .css file to turn your directory as a static website, that you can upload to Netlify, S3, or an FTP server afterwards.

 ### The configuration file